Lifestyle Trends of Baby Boomers

 1. Tech Smart

-Just because the baby boomers didn’t grow up taking selfies and downloading apps, it doesn’t mean they’re not adept at using today’s technology.
+The baby boomer generation didn’t grow up taking selfies and downloading apps.
+But that doesn’t mean they’re not adept at using today’s technology.
 After all, this generation witnessed the evolution of computers and the emergence of the internet.
-Contrary to the stereotype that they’re not even online, the boomers are becoming savvier at using the internet than other generations, even the millennials.
+Many were early adopters of technology.
+Contrary to the stereotype that they’re not even online, most boomers are savvy at using the internet and technology in general.

 Compared to the millennials who practically invented the idea of the digital nomad, boomers are now twice as likely to set up their own online business.
 This is a big shift from only just 10 years ago.
 Today’s technology has created a new level of connection and ultimately all you need is a great idea and a website and you’re ready to go.

 For boomers who want to generate an income but still want to enjoy life, the entrepreneurial lifestyle is increasingly appealing.
 A recent survey found that an impressive 45% of Baby Boomers thought of themselves as more entrepreneurial now than earlier in their lives.